What You Should Be Doing Before Training Begins

 2. Establish Your Routine

 Start aligning your running days with your lifestyle.
-Mornings?
-Evenings?
-Weekends?
-The more consistent your schedule now, the smoother your training block will feel.
+Do you prefer to run in the mornings, after lunch or over the weekend?
+The more consistent your schedule now, the smoother your training block will feel and the easier it is to keep up.

 3. Gather Your Gear